khaledRoushdy/Ebo/README.md

  ```

-There are several types of web elements that can be found in Pages Automation Tool like (Button,Textbox,Textarea,Span,Div..etc)
+There are several types of web elements that can be found in Pages Automation Tool like (Button, Textbox, Textarea, Span, Div..etc).

 ## Create Tests
 You can write your tests using TestNG or JUnit